Jzukas125/Obsidian-Notes/CyberSecruity/Web Dev/PHP Tutorial.md

 Information from a form with the POST method is invisible to others and has no limits on the amount of information to send.

 Moreover POST supports advanced functionality such as support for multi-part binary input while uploading files to server.
 However, because the variables are not displayed in the URL, it is not possible to bookmark the page.

+# PHP Form Validation
+The validation rules are as follows:
+Field - Validation Rules
+Name - Required. + Must only contain letters and whitespace E-mail - Required + Must contain a valid email address (with @ and .)
+Website - Optional.
+If present, it must contain a valid URL Comment - Optional.
+Multi-line input field (textarea) Gender - Required.
+M